justafish/pr-deployment/README.md

 workflow.
 It will stand up a running environment for your code, and then pull it down when no longer needed.

+It uses the GitHub status API to check the status of deployments attached to PRs.

 ![A GitHub comment with a link to a code deployment](https://i.imgur.com/dYS29r9l.png)

 Currently it supports GitHub and [Now](https://zeit.co/now) - please open an issue if you'd like